Curetix/mailflare-extension/README.md

 - "Subdomains cannot use Email Routing to forward emails, unless they are part of an Enterprise account."
 - "Email Routing does not support sending or replying from your Cloudflare domain."

 On top of that, further limits might exist but are not known publicly.
-One community forum post suggests that you cannot create more than 200 rules (which are used as custom addresses).
+According to one community forum post, you cannot create more than 200 email rules (which are used as aliases).

 ## Create a Cloudflare API token